Zachatoo/obsidian-inbox/README.md

 For example, if your inbox note is in the root of your vault and called "Mobile Inbox", then the path would be "Mobile Inbox".

+### Compare type

+What to compare the inbox note contents to when deciding whether or not to notify.
+'Compare to last tracked' will compare to a snapshot from when Obsidian was last closed.
+'Compare to base' will compare to a base contents that you define.

 ### Inbox base contents

 If note content matches this exactly, then you will not be notified.
+This is only available if you select 'Compare to base' as the compare type.

 For example, if the "unproccessed" version of your inbox note looks like this